-Footloose is an arts-presenting organization that produces original theater, dance, music, comedy and multimedia works with artists and technologists from all fields, especially emerging and established women artists.
+Footloose Presents is a San Francisco Bay Area nonprofit arts organization that produces original theater, dance, music, comedy and multimedia works with artists and technologists from all fields, especially emerging and established women artists.
 Programming includes collaborations, residencies and co-presentations with other producers.
-The company provides resources for artists to develop their work from initial through exhibition stages of the production process in order to promote their professional careers.
+We provide resources for artists to develop their work from initial through exhibition stages of the production process in order to promote their professional careers.
+We offer authentic and direct cultural experiences at the grassroots level--meeting people where they live, work, and play--reinforcing community identity, and building connections to strengthen and build on artistic expression and storytelling.
+We do this by making accessible events that are easy to find, affordable, inclusive and fun to be part of.

-The company’s site specific, public art works are called Theatechture where theater, tech and architecture are the main artistic values as stimulus for interactive play for local residents, tourists, shoppers, students, and workers to participate in and/or observe.
+Our site specific, public art works are called Theatechture where theater, tech and architecture are the main artistic values for interactive play for local residents, tourists, shoppers, students, and workers to participate in and/or observe.
 The mission is "to offer people a customized experience of the urban landscape."

 Footloose was founded in 1972 by Irini Nadel.
 Mary Alice Fry was appointed Artistic Director in 1982.
 From 1996 to 2004, Venue 9 was our premiere performance space in San Francisco’s SOMA district which was highly regarded by artists, audiences and the media.
 Fry’s commitment is to original material, especially by women artists.
 She started the acclaimed annual Women on the Way Festival at Venue 9 which later moved to Dance Mission Theater, The Garage, Shotwell Studios and ODC Theater.